University of San Francisco Xavier

 Founded in 1624 by order of the Spanish King Philip IV, and with the support of Pope Innocent XII, the university was intended to provide an education in Law and Theology to the families and descendants of the wealthy gentry of South America.

 At the turn of the 19th century, Chuquisaca and its university came to constitute a center of revolutionary zeal in Bolivia.
 The university intellectually sustained the well-cultivated Francophile elite whose ideals led to the Bolivian War of Independence and ultimately to the independence of all the Spanish colonies.
 Once a Republic was proclaimed by Simón Bolívar, the university became the main university of the new country.

-Until the first decades of the 20th century, its law faculty remained famous all across South America.